-- A. Advantages of Advanced Degrees: Advanced degrees provide constant incentive for further effort.
+A. Advantages of Advanced Degrees: Advanced degrees provide constant incentive for further effort.
 To obtain the many advantages of advanced degrees, advisors should record points earned by members as soon as they have qualified for such degrees.
-Doing so will give the chapter and district the fullest measure of recognition and provide the maximum interest and enthusiasm for the program. - Each degree adds a distinctive seal to the membership certificate.
+Doing so will give the chapter and district the fullest measure of recognition and provide the maximum interest and enthusiasm for the program.

+- 1. Each degree adds a distinctive seal to the membership certificate.
 These are sent to chapters, periodically, as individuals advance in their degrees.
 Seals should be affixed to the original membership certificate so that three-eighths of an inch of the left side of the former seal will remain uncovered by the new one. - 2.
 The key or pin of the member may be jeweled to designate the highest degree held.
-Students who attain 500 points may wear the silver monogram. - 3.
-Degree of Excellence and above permits students to receive service points for judging novice rounds.
+Students who attain 500 points may wear the silver monogram.

-- 5. Seats in the district Congressional Debate are apportioned among the chapters on the basis of membership and degrees on record based on the last district standing prior to the district tournament entry deadline set by the District Committee. - 6.
+- 3. Degree of Excellence and above permits students to receive service points for judging novice rounds. - The number of entries in the district tournament from each chapter is based upon the number of paid members and degrees on record prior to the district tournament entry deadline set by the District Committee. - 5.
+Seats in the district Congressional Debate are apportioned among the chapters on the basis of membership and degrees on record based on the last district standing prior to the district tournament entry deadline set by the District Committee. - 6.
 The charter chapter report of standings is based upon the number of members and degrees enrolled during the past year.
 Each degree counts as much as one individual membership. - 7.
 Each degree adds to the cumulative chapter record, which leads to earning the Leading Chapter Award, and helps to advance the standing of the district.